 The level of security in the marketplace

 Security is paramount when it comes to transactions on a marketplace, and users often conduct research into whether there have been any security breaches on a given marketplace in the past.
-That’s why focusing on security from the outset is the key to success when creating a new NFT marketplace, and we’ll go into more detail on this in a separate blog post.
+That’s why focusing on security from the outset is the key to success if you want to create your own NFT marketplace, and we’ll go into more detail on this in a separate blog post.

 In a nutshell, a white-label product or service is one that is produced by a specific company for use by other companies, who incorporate their own brand into it.
-A white-label marketplace essentially has all the backend and frontend of the marketplace already set up, meaning that a company can add it’s own branding and UI, import it’s NFTs and quickly get started.
+A white-label marketplace essentially has all the backend and frontend of the marketplace already set up, meaning that a company can add it’s own branding and UI, create NFT collection and quickly get started.

 It’s also worth remembering that a white-label marketplace is merely a foundation for further customization, meaning that new features and functionality can always be added at a later stage.

-Below are the main components that every NFT marketplace should contain:
+Below are the must-have features that every NFT marketplace development process should include:

 The Storefront - This is the first thing that users see when they access your platform.
 It should hold information about bids, owners, price history and other key information about buying and selling NFTs.